 Most conjunctival infections are not serious, do not harm the eye, and clear in a few days.
-However, some infections such as herpes or chlamydia persist for longer than usual, are more serious, and need special treatment.
-Most serious eye infections cause significant pain and many also affect vision.
-Some other conditions, including allergic conjunctivitis can appear similar to infective conjunctivitis initially.
-This makes it particularly important that you go back to your doctor if things get worse or if they do not settle as expected.
+However, some infections such as herpes or chlamydia persist for longer than usual, are more serious and need special treatment.
+Most serious eye infections feel different to simple conjunctivitis because they cause significant pain.
+Many also affect vision.
+Some other conditions, including allergic conjunctivitis, can appear similar to infective conjunctivitis initially.
+This makes it particularly important that you go back to your doctor if things become worse or if they do not settle as expected.

 Does a child with conjunctivitis need to stay off school?

-Guidance from Public Health England (PHE) (the Health Protection Agency) states that it is not necessary to exclude a child from school or from childcare if they have infective conjunctivitis, unless there is an outbreak of several cases.
-If an outbreak occurs, the school or childcare centre should seek advice from the PHE or other health professional.
+Guidance from Public Health England (PHE) states that it is not necessary to exclude a child from school or from childcare if they have infective conjunctivitis, unless there is an outbreak of several cases.
+This is because it is a mild condition which represents no danger to others, whilst breaks in school attendance affect your child's learning.
+However, if an outbreak occurs, with many cases, the school or childcare centre should seek advice from the PHE or other health professional.

 Did you find this information useful?